City looking at non-police response to mental health calls | CBC News

 That work led to the recommendation of a phased approach over three years, which would then be expanded based on what was successful.

-The two proposed strategies to be implemented over the three-year time period are:
+The two proposed strategies to be implemented over these three years would be

-- Setting up a non-911 number.
-This would mean setting up a separate call intake, triage and dispatch system for mental health and substance abuse calls.
+- Setting up a non-911 number with a separate call intake, triage and dispatch system for mental health and substance abuse calls.
 The guiding council also suggested setting up a system so 911 calls can be diverted to this new system as residents become familiar with it.

-- A 24/7 civilian-led response team.
-This would be made up of mental health professionals, outreach workers and peer support workers and would be managed through community support agencies.
+- A 24/7 civilian-led response team made up of mental health professionals, outreach workers and peer support workers managed through community support agencies.

-Peter Tilley, CEO of the Ottawa Mission, said the city has been looking into this issue for some years.
-Tilley thinks it's a great way to supplement the work of police.
+Peter Tilley, CEO of the Ottawa Mission shelter and service hub, said it's a great way to supplement the work of police.

-"Although OPS [Ottawa Police Service] has provided a great support role, sometimes the issues are areas that their officers may not be experienced with," he said.
+"Although (Ottawa police have) provided a great support role, sometimes the issues are areas that their officers may not be experienced with," he said.

-Tilley said the mission appreciates how quickly police are able to respond to an incident — especially if someone is being violent — but that this new proposal could have great benefits in the community.
+Tilley said the mission appreciates how quickly police are able to respond to an incident — especially if someone is being violent — but that this new proposal could have great benefits.

 City staff are asking for just under $2.5 million for the first phase of the project and request the Ottawa Police Services Board seek funding from other levels of government.